digital-ai/release-integration-sdk-workshop/part-1/lab-4-define-a-new-task-and-test.md

 ### Update code without restarting Release

 Since the container is outside of Release, we don't need to restart the server if we change the code.
-Only if we are installing a new plugin, or touching `type-definitions.yaml` are restarts required.
+Restarts are only requiered when installing a new plugin, or changing `type-definitions.yaml`.

-Test this out by changing the code in `greet.py`.
+Test this out by modifying the code in `greet.py`.
 Change the greeting to something like

 ```python
 greeting = f"Hello {name}, welcome to the SDK workshop!"